 The EDC utilizes facilitative learning techniques to encourage individual participation and group interaction.
 To ensure a professionally enriching experience, every person attending the EDC is expected to actively contribute to the discussion.
 Participants should be prepared to share their professional experience and perspectives, as well as their organizational challenges and successes, for the benefit of all in attendance.

-Application Instructions and Qualifications
+Application Expectations and Qualifications